Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Numerical and compositional model

-To model the distribution of C, O, and N across their molecular carriers in the four scenarios discussed above, we employed the radial abundance profiles by \citet{eistrup2016} of the main volatile molecules in gas and ice phases, returned by their full chemical network after 1~Myr of evolution.
-It is important to notice that \citet{eistrup2016} report total initial abundances that differ from the protosolar ones adopted in this work.
-Moreover, they do not take into account the fractions of C, O, and N that condense as rocks.
-To build a self-consistent model, we calibrated the radial abundance profiles by \citet{eistrup2016} to the adopted protosolar elemental abundances, while preserving the abundance ratios of the C-, O-, and N-bearing molecules in the chemical network.
-Details on the procedure are provided below.
+To model the distribution of C, O, and N across their molecular carriers in the four scenarios discussed above, we employed the radial abundance profiles by \citet{eistrup2016} of the main volatile molecules in the gas and ice phases, produced by their full chemical network after 1~Myr of evolution.
+In doing so, we had to account for two major differences between our compositional model and the one by \citet{eistrup2016}.
+First, \citet{eistrup2016} consider a disc with a single component of volatiles, which evolves in the gas phase and partly condenses into ices.
+As mentioned before in this section, our compositional model describes a three-component disc in which rocks and refractory organic carbon are formed alongside volatiles.
+Second, \citet{eistrup2016} start from the total initial abundances of volatiles that are modelled over those of the interstellar medium.
+In our model, the three components originate from a mixture of gas with protosolar elemental abundances.
+We then performed a rescaling of the radial abundance profiles by \citet{eistrup2016} to account for the additional components in the disc and to ensure that the protosolar abundances are retrieved throughout the disc for each tracing element.

+To perform the scaling, we took advantage of the fact that chemical networks characterised by very different timescales can be treated independently of each other.
+Details of the adopted procedure are provided in the remainder of this section.